Your cart is currently empty!

 Decision making is granted to out of state environmental groups.
 Environmental groups now do the studies, make the recommendations, and give us our alternatives.
 This is not how the founding fathers intended it.
 The laws the federal bureaucracy are violating, are meant to protect rural America, our community, and the people who shoulder the consequence.

-These laws acts and statutes were enacted by the dually elected men and women who represent the people.
+These laws acts and statutes were enacted by the dully elected men and women who represent the people.
 Our community leaders, state representatives, and courts should have the final say when closing any roads within state lines.
 Congressional Nullification of 36 CFR 212 will put the power of government in the hands of the people.
 Exactly what the founding fathers intended.

 Tags: